Taks7/EdgeEngine/README.md

   - GL_AmbientOclussion: Calculates how much the pixel is exposed to the ambient light source.

 - **Game Objects**: Here you can add the game objects to the Engine.

+### Drag&Drop

+Models and textures can be dropped from a directory directly into the engine.
+That's made by creating a new game object per mesh in the model and the texture will also be applied into that model.

 ## Engine Controls